A carefully vetted selection of open-source software tools.

 We are firm believers in living where you want to instead of where you have to.
 To that end, we got rid of our lovely downtown Denver, Colorado office space in 2017.
 Instead, our teams now work from home in Rhode Island, Minnesota, Oregon, California, Arizona, Florida, and many places in between.

 We are all based in the United States.

 We operate a Software as a Service business called Raceday.
-In addition, many of our cast members have a digital business of their own.
+In addition, many of our cast members have digital businesses of their own.
 One of the reasons we decided not to have an office anymore was to operate Digital Opera as a purely digital business.
-What we learn, we pass on to our clients, including our stack of tools we use to manage Digital Opera.
+What we learn, we pass on to our clients, including the stack of tools we use to manage Digital Opera.

-My first project was developing a database for Yanni so he could market to his fan base.
-My first company, Randomworx, developed software for the University of Minnesota, connected DVDs to internet databases for Simitar Entertainment (all the Godzilla movies!), and hosted websites for hundreds of companies.
+Randomworx’s first project was developing a database for Yanni so he could market to his fan base.
+We also developed software for the University of Minnesota, connected DVDs to internet databases for Simitar Entertainment (all the Godzilla movies!), and hosted websites for hundreds of companies.

-From 200-2004, I served as the Chief Operating Officer of a combined hosting, connectivity, development, and marketing company, with clients like 3M, American Express & Target.
+In 200-2004, I merged Randomworx with an ISP/Development company and served as the Chief Operating Officer.
+We had 20 employees and clients like 3M, American Express & Target.